Configure the Backend Input Forms¶

 Example: The TCA for the database table tx_sjroffers_domain_model_organization is therefore in the

-The configuration options that can be set in the TCA are very extensive and a broad description of them would cause the book being bursting at its seams.
+The configuration options that can be set in the TCA are very extensive and a broad description of them would cause the book to burst at its seams.
 However, each and every option is well documented in the Online-documentation TCA Reference

 for table tx_sjroffers_domain_model_organization is in the